morris-frank/uva-rl-reproducibility/docs/index.md

 </figure>
 -->

+Ms PacMan is one of the Atari games contained in Gym.
+It has both a version played using RAM as input, as well as one using pixels as input.
+We used the latter here.
+This offers us an environment with discrete action and observation spaces, like FrozenLake, but characterized by a relatively large observation space compared to that of our other games.
-To solve the PacMan game with the displayed pixels as observation space, a Convolutional Neural Network (CNN) is required.
+To solve this game with the displayed pixels as observation space, a Convolutional Neural Network (CNN) is required.
 We opted for a simple architecture due to limited computational resources.
 The CNN consists of the following (2d) layers:
 - batch-norm
 - convolution